zhaonanq/bikeshare-prediction/README.md

 • hourly precipitation intensity

 The output of our model will be the number of bikes departing from a station within the one-hour time interval.

 ## Initial data processing

-Requires: clean_citi_monthly_data.ipynb, monthly data.
+Requires: [clean_citi_monthly_data.ipynb](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/clean_citi_monthly_data.ipynb), monthly data from Citi Bike.

 Monthly data can be downloaded directly from Citi Bike's [website](https://www.citibikenyc.com/system-data), which is then passed through the  clean_citi_monthly_data.ipynb file for initial processing.